Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Computational results and analysis

+in this order, which is identical to column $t$ of $L_1$ for $t=j+k-1$ modulo $n$, so that the columns of $L_k$ are in fact just the columns of $L_1$ permuted cyclically.
+Rephrasing this, there is an isotopism of $L_1$ that maps it to $L_k$, namely the column permutation $\pi$ that keeps column $1$ in place, and shifts columns $2, 3, \ldots, n$ of $L_1$ $k-1$ steps forward, modulo $n$.
+By re-indexing the squares, there is also an isotopism that carries $L_{k_1}$ to $L_{k_2}$ for any $k_1$ and $k_2$.
+The set $M$ of MOLS is thus co-isotopic.

+To see that $M$ is transitive, we need to show that $\pi$ is also an isotopism of the whole set of MOLS $M$.
+This is clear, though, as $\pi$ leaves column 1 in place, and shifts all the other columns $k-1$ steps forward, modulo $n$.
+Square $L_{k_1}$ is therefore mapped to square $L_{k_1 + k-1}$, where indices are taken modulo $n$.

+When restricting to the first $s$ rows, the argument works in the same way, so the set $M$ is in fact stepwise transitive. \end{proof}

-A full characterization of the family of projective planes which correspond to stepwise transitive sets of MOLS would of course be interesting, but even simpler questions are left open. \begin{question} For large $n$, what proportion of the projective planes of order $n$ correspond to homogenous or stepwise transitive sets of MOLS? \end{question}
+A full characterization of the family of projective planes which correspond to stepwise transitive sets of MOLS would of course be interesting, but even simpler questions are left open.

+\begin{question} For large $n$, what proportion of the projective planes of order $n$ correspond to co-isotopic or stepwise transitive sets of MOLS? \end{question}

+Here it seems likely that asymptotically the proportion is 0.
 It would be of interest to use the existing catalogues of finite projective planes, the currently most extensive being that of Moorhouse~\cite{Moorhouse} which now contains several hundred thousand examples, to check how common these properties are among the known non-Galois examples.

-\subsection{Autotopism Group Sizes of $\mathbf{t}$-MOLR}
+\subsection{Autotopism group sizes of $\mathbf{t}$-MOLR}

 We have computed the order of the autotopism group for all sets of MOLR discussed so far in the paper.
-Detailed statistics of these orders are given in appendices A to F. We will here discuss some of the symmetry properties of sets of MOLR in general, and some additional observations based on our data.
+Detailed statistics of these orders are given in Appendices A to F. We will here discuss some of the symmetry properties of sets of MOLR in general, and some additional observations based on our data.